jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

   * Uncontradicted predictions
   * Prediction errors can be emitted in response to predictions, with attached precision
     * If multiple CAs respond to a prediction with prediction errors
-      * The prediction error with the highest precision is picked
+      * The prediction error with the highest precision has sway
       * Tie-breaking is random

 * The precision of a prediction error (a float between 0 and 1) is a function of: